Sick man of Europe: Italy

+Russia

 The Russian Empire in 1917 was described as the "Sick Man of Europe" in an edition of The New York Times from that year.
 In the 1917 article by Charles Richard Crane, the illness metaphor is used more directly, with the empire described as "Suffering From Overdose of Exaggerated Modernism in Socialist Reform Ideas", and "the danger for the patient lay in the fact that too many quacks and ignorant specialists were contending for the right to be admitted to the bedside and administer nostrums."